Need to turn a report into a PowerPoint presentation with a minimum of fuss? Read on

 In PowerPoint, here’s what happened:

-- Heading 3 and 4 becomes 2nd and 3rd level bullets respectively.
+- Heading 3 and 4 become 2nd and 3rd level bullets respectively

 - Unformatted text is not sent, you just want the key content anyway.
 Images, tables, etc are not sent